 Note: The information provided above and in training is not intended to cover all aspects of DEA regulations governing Controlled Substances.
 Further information on requirements for managing controlled substances can be found on the DEA website.
 You may also contact Research and Academic Safety for questions, concerns, and clarification.

 Manager, Environmental & Hazardous Waste Programs,

-controlled substances;hazardous waste;research and academic safety;research compliance
+controlled substances;hazardous waste;research and academic safety;research integrity and outreach

 Emily Jackson, Ph.D.,

 Senior Safety Specialist,

 chemical safety;controlled substances;research and academic safety;research integrity and outreach

 - Institutional Animal Care and Use Committee (IACUC)